 Clean the gutters

-Gutter blockages are common, especially in summer.
+Gutter blockages are frequent, especially in summer.
 It’s common for leaves and branches to break off and fall in.

-While it’s not a huge issue in the short term, fall is coming and that will bring a significant amount of leaves and branches into gutters, which could cause a large gutter clog down the road.
+While it’s not a huge issue in the short term, fall is coming, and that will bring a significant amount of leaves and branches into gutters, which could cause a considerable gutter clog down the road.